 Breach of Contract

-Plaintiff’s argument is that the failure to take out the appendix is a breach of contract.
+Plaintiff’s argument is that failing to take out the appendix is a breach of contract.
 It makes some sense, right?
-Maryland law is clear that except in emergency or gratuitous situations, the doctors and patients have a contractual relationship.
-Plaintiff reasons from this that because there was a contractual obligation to perform an appendectomy, the failure to properly complete the job is a breach of contract.
-But the court ruled that Maryland law ordinarily requires these disputes to be carried out through the tort system because the failure to exercise that care is tortious in nature absent some extra, special promise that did not happen here.
+Maryland law is clear that, except in emergency or gratuitous situations, the doctors and patients have a contractual relationship.
+The plaintiff reasons from this, that because there was a contractual obligation to perform an appendectomy, failing to properly complete the job is a breach of contract.
+But the court ruled that Maryland law ordinarily requires these disputes to be carried out through the tort system because failing to exercise that care is tortious absent some extra, special promise that did not happen here.

 The court specifically ruled that